premagarwals/gyfex/README.md

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/YourFeatureName`.
-3. Make your changes and commit them: `git commit -m 'Add YourFeatureName'`.
+3. Make and commit your changes: `git commit -m 'Add YourFeatureName'`.
 4. Push to the branch: `git push origin feature/YourFeatureName`.
 5. Submit a pull request.